UKGovLD/registry-core/doc/notes.md

    1. minimal dispatch
    1. partitioning into distributable, replicable subsystems

+## Issues

+   * Schemagen plugin runs on the "translate" maven lifecycle.
+Eclipse m2e can't cope with that the so the vocab sources aren't automatically built within Eclipse.
+Current workaround is a manual copy to of the target/generated-sources output to the checked-in build path

 ## Things to bear in mind

    * facade for Register and RegisterItem to hide the update logic